Iceland: Active Iceland Hiking & Eco- Adventures for Women – (July 21st – 30th, 2019)

-Kristin (pronounced: kristEEn) has lived in Iceland her entire life, except for the two years she spent in the USA.
+Kristin (kristeen) has lived in Iceland her entire life, except for the two years she spent in the USA.
 Kristin loves all kinds of sports, including skiing, cross country skiing, mountain skiing, and alpine skiing and sharing her passion about Iceland with others.
-She is one of the few women to have hiked across Iceland fording rivers, remote highlands, glaciers, and mountains.
-Additionally, she is an aesthetician and teaches pilates.
-Kristin’s secret to health is: “always take the stairs.”
-Our participants love Kristin’s humor, caring guiding style, and fun personality.
+She is one of a small group of women who hike across Iceland over 30 days time.
+Additionally, she is an aesthetician and teaches Pilates.
+Kristin's secret to health is, "to always take the stairs."
+Our participants love Kristin's humor, caring guide style, and fun personality.

 ►Day 1: Arrival at the Keflavik International Airport (KEF) – Explore Reykjavik.

 Arrival at Keflavik airport anytime.
 Transfer to Reykjavik on your own.
 Group dinner in town (not included) and overnight in guesthouse.
 Overnight at Reykjavik.